jsa-aerial/DMM/design-notes/Early-2017/vector-space-of-mixed-tensors.md

 ## Final remark

-The description in terms of the space of finite trees with intermediate nodes labeled by legal hash keys from **L** and with real numbers as their leaves is a mathematically clean way to think about this space, and therefore this description should be considered fundamental.
+The description in terms of the space of finite prefix trees with intermediate nodes labeled by legal hash keys from **L** and with real numbers as their leaves is a mathematically clean way to think about this space, and therefore this description should be considered fundamental.